-DNA technologies now allow scientists to genetically modify fruits and veggies in order to enhance beneficial qualities and boost their ability to withstand pests and inclement weather.
-The skeptics are concerned about corporations focused exclusively on selling pesticides and increasing crop yields, while others are cautiously optimistic about the potential life-saving changes that are possible.
+DNA technology has enabled scientists to genetically modify crops grown in the U.S. and around the globe in order to enhance beneficial qualities and boost their ability to withstand pests and inclement weather.
+The skeptics are concerned about corporations focused more on their bottom line than on the health of consumers, but others are cautiously optimistic about the potential life-saving changes that are possible.

 The process begins by locating the genetic sequence of a favorable trait on a strand of DNA.
 Scientists apply enzymes to the strand to chop it into fragments and generate copies of the targeted gene; a method that has been used in forensic DNA analysis for years.

-A plasmid is a small, circular piece of DNA found in the nucleus of a bacteria separate from its chromosomal DNA.
-A plasmid can be modified with the genetic sequence for the new trait and then replaced in the bacteria or into a different host’s genome (image credit: www.khanacademy.org)
+A plasmid is a fragment of DNA found in the nucleus of a bacteria separate from its chromosomal DNA.
+A plasmid can be modified with the genetic sequence for the new trait and then replaced in the bacteria or into a different host. (image credit: www.kahnacademy.com)

-The method for assimilating the synthetic gene depends on the type of host organism
+Incorporating the synthetic gene depends on the type of host:

 - Bacteria being modified in order to cultivate useful enzymes are known to readily accept the plasmid and immediately produce offspring with the altered genome